Modelled Territorial Authority GDP 2020 release

-Over the most recent five years, nominal GDP grew in 63 of the 66 territorial authority areas, and strong growth was seen in some areas
+Over the five years to March 2019, nominal GDP grew in 63 of the 66 territorial authority areas, and strong growth was seen in some areas

-- The highest growth was in Queenstown Lakes, which had a compound annual growth rate (CAGR), over five years, of 13.4%.
+- The highest growth was in Queenstown Lakes, which had a compound annual growth rate (CAGR), over five years, of 13.4 per cent.

-- No growth was seen in Otorohanga and negative growth was seen in New Plymouth (-1.4% five-year CAGR) and Buller (-3.4% five-year CAGR).
+- No growth was seen in Ōtorohanga and negative growth was seen in New Plymouth (-1.4 per cent five-year CAGR) and Buller (-3.4 per cent).

-- These growth rates are compared to an overall New Zealand CAGR of 5.4%.
+- These growth rates are compared to an overall New Zealand CAGR of 5.4 per cent.
 Growth rates exceeding this New Zealand average were seen in 17 of the 66 territorial authority areas.

 Figure 1: Five-year growth in nominal GDP by territorial authority area